dynata/msight-csl/docs-demo-02/using/dashboards.rst

   :align: center

-Updating the JS-code thar was created above:
+Updating the JS-code that was created above:

     .. code-block:: python